Rudy Lai

 1 updates

-ODU's Batten College of Engineering and Technology contributed to AI research in the medical space, laying groundwork for AI engagement.
+ODU's Batten College of Engineering and Technology actively contributed to AI research, especially in the medical space, highlighting initial academic AI engagements.